 The Long Trail Alumni Association (LTAA) was formed in 1999, with the intention of developing a strong community for alumni, by alumni.
 While LTAA has been inactive in recent years, we hope to build up our alumni community.
-If you are interested in being a class agent or have questions about the LTAA, please contact Alex Ramsvig at email@example.com for more information.
+If you are interested in being a class agent or have questions about the LTAA, please contact Courtney Callo at firstname.lastname@example.org for more information.

 2016 Long Trail School Commencement Welcome by Isaac Krasny